matiasbenedetto/squoosh-desktop-app/README.md

 ## Download
 [Download from the website](https://squoosh-desktop.now.sh/)

-## More info

-Squoosh Desktop App is an port based on Electron and working 100% offline of the online version of [Squosh.app](https://squoosh.app).
+Squoosh Desktop App is an offline version of Squoosh app.
+It's based on Electron and works 100% offline without internet connection.

 Squoosh is and open source product made by the GoogleChromeLabs.

 The desktop app is a project of [Matias Benedetto](http://mebenedetto.com)

 ## Contribute
 If you want to contribute to the desktop app feel free to make a Pull Request improving the codebase.